 Call your local electricity distributor.
 In South Australia this is SA Power Networks and their number for faults and emergencies is 13 13 66.
 For all other states head to this distributor lookup tool to determine yours.

-I live in an area with limited telecommunications coverage.
-Can I still have a digital meter?
-Yes.
-A digital meter installation can still proceed, however the meter technician will need to test the strength of the telecommunications signal to your property.
-If the signal is found to be too weak to deliver remote services (such as meter readings) to your home, the wireless communications signal may need to be switched off and alternative arrangements put in place.
-We’ll discuss these alternative arrangements with you if they’re necessary.
+What if I live in an area with limited telecommunications coverage?
+A digital meter installation can still proceed, however, the meter technician will need to test the strength of the telecommunications signal to your property.
+If the signal in your area is weak, we may need to manually read your meter, which may mean you’ll still receive estimated bills.
+We’ll discuss these alternative arrangements with you if necessary.

-I’ve had a digital meter installed and I’m experiencing issues with my electricity supply at home.
-If you’re experiencing issues with an AGL electricity account which you think are due to your digital meter, contact us and we’ll investigate.
+I had a digital meter installed recently now I'm experiencing electricity supply issues.
+If you’re experiencing issues which you think are due to your digital meter, contact us and we’ll investigate.

 What happens if my meter stops working?